energietransitie/needforheat-generic-firmware/README.md

 3. Add to the array `format_property` a format string for the new property on the same row than you did by the enum.
 This is also true for the following two steps.
 4. Next add to the `name_of_property` array the name of the new property as string
 5. Add to the `format_function_of_property` array the function that correctly process the `measurement_t` object for that new property.
+NOTE: The new property needs also be defined on server side for each device type where you want to use it, otherwise the server will reject the property.
+[Click Here](https://github.com/energietransitie/twomes-backoffice-api#deploying-new-properties-to-apitstenergietransitiewindesheimnl) to read about it.

 ## Releasing
 Read more on how to create an automated release [here](RELEASING.md).